IamWarHead/ddb-game-log/README.md

 - Dice So Nice! integration*
 - Roll result breakdown*
 - Discord Integration* (display your rolls from dndbeyond on a channel on your discord server)
+  - Adds support for displaying your custom D&D Beyond dice sets in discord messages.

 ## Upcoming features